codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

 use std::str::FromStr;
 ```

-Improting the builtin Data Structures Hash maps, fmt for formattting and Displaying the string, and FromStr to parse the string.
+Importing the built-in Data Structures Hash maps, fmt for formatting and displaying the string, and FromStr to parse the string.

 ```rs